Brooklyn subway attack suspect ordered held without bail

-NEW YORK (AP) — The man charged in this week's Brooklyn subway attack has been ordered held without bail, with prosecutors saying he terrified the “entire city."
+NEW YORK (AP) — The man charged with opening fire on subway riders on train in Brooklyn was ordered held without bail as prosecutors told a judge Thursday he terrified all of New York City.

-Frank James was arrested in Manhattan on Wednesday, a day after the attack, and made his first appearance in federal court Thursday.
-Authorities say he unleashed smoke bombs and dozens of bullets in a train full of morning commuters, shooting 10 people.
-All were expected to survive.

-“He fired approximately 33 rounds in cold blood at terrified passengers who had nowhere to run and nowhere to hide," federal prosecutors wrote Thursday in court papers asking that James be held without bail.

-They called the shooting premeditated and calculated, saying that James wore a hard hat and construction worker-style jacket as a disguise and then shed them after the gunfire to avoid recognition.
-Prosecutors suggested James had the means to carry out more more attacks, noting that he had ammunition and other gun-related items in a Philadelphia storage unit.
+Frank James, 62, had a subdued demeanor during the brief proceeding in a federal court in Brooklyn, softly answering standard questions about whether he understood the charges and the hearing.
+His lawyer later asked the public not to prejudge him.

+James was arrested in Manhattan after calling a police tip line to say where he was Wednesday, a day after the harrowing attack.

+She had agreed to his being held without bail, at least for now.
+His attorneys could seek bail later on.

+At the request of James’ lawyers, Magistrate Roanne Mann said she would ask the federal Bureau of Prisons to provide James with “psychiatric attention,” as well as magnesium tablets for leg cramps, at the federal lockup in Brooklyn where he's being held.

-A lawyer appointed to represent him didn’t immediately respond to requests for comment.
-James didn’t respond to shouting reporters Wednesday as he was led from a police precinct into a car headed for a federal detention center.
+James didn’t respond to shouted questions from reporters Wednesday as he was led from a police precinct into a car headed for a federal detention center.

 Authorities say a trove of evidence connects James to the attack.
-His credit card and a key to a van he had rented were found at the shooting scene.
+His bank card, his cellphone and a key to a van he had rented were found at the shooting scene.
 Officers also found the handgun they said was used in the shooting; tracing records show James purchased the gun from a licensed gun dealer in Ohio in 2011.

+In court papers, prosecutors called the shooting calculated, saying that James wore a hard hat and construction worker-style jacket as a disguise and then shed them after the gunfire to avoid recognition.
+Prosecutors suggested James had the means to carry out more more attacks, noting that he had ammunition and other gun-related items in a Philadelphia storage unit.

+James, born and raised in New York City, had recently lived in Milwaukee and then Philadelphia.

 Credit: Uncredited